howdoicomputer/revontulet/README.md

 # Configuration

-There is really only configuration value **required** and that's an `N2YO_API_KEY`.
+There is really only one configuration value **required** and that's an `N2YO_API_KEY`.
 There is an `sample-envrc` in this repository that you can modify and then `cp sample-envrc ./.envrc` to use direnv to autoload that key for development.

 However, you are able to override profiles in a `config.json` file.
 Revontulet is able to start without that configuration file.
 Additionally, you can specify a `n2yo_api_key` value in that configuration file but it will take backseat to the environment variable equivalent.